karthik-d/rescript-react-delayed-removal/README.md

 - Visual transition and UI for delayed post removal through DOM manipulation using Rescript and React.
 - Can be embedded into any web-project as a plug-in.

-Linking together ReScrip and React to implement delayed removal of post from a webpage.
-During the delay, the user may choose to cancel the deletion (change of mind) and retain the post
+Connects ReScript and React to implement delayed removal of user post from a webpage, on button-click.
+During the delay, the user may choose to abort deletion and retain the post

 ## Getting Started